 Choose somewhere quiet.

 Crowded places, like cities or busy public parks, are among the least desirable locations to shoot.
 Simply because of the constant waiting for people to move out of the frame.
-My biggest concern for you or your family is your comfort level.
-There is a high possibility you will feel self-conscious and struggle to relax with many strangers and bystanders watching out of frame.
+My biggest concern for you and your family is your comfort level.
+There is a high possibility you will feel self-conscious with bystanders and struggle to relax watching strangers get out of frame.

 Finding a quiet, secluded location is not as difficult as it might seem.
 If your meaningful place is in a city, or a popular area, let’s get off the beaten path, by moving just a few hundred yards away.
 We can usually find a spot where we can shoot undisturbed.